Saltillo Coahuila, Mexico Travel Guide

 Generally quieter, especially away from main avenues.
 More contemporary, less traditional ambiance.

-Smart booking strategies secure the best lodging for your trip.
+Smart booking strategies secure the best housing for your trip.

-Prices decrease during the summer months and winter, excluding the Christmas/New Year period.
+Prices decrease over the summertime and winter, excluding the Christmas And new year's period.

 Factor seasonal changes into your budgeting to cover optimal travel costs.